-¶ 6.64.01 Computer Program Listing Appendix of More Than 300 Lines in Specification
+\P 6.64.01 Computer Program Listing Appendix of More Than 300 Lines in Specification

 The specification of this application contains a computer program listing consisting of more than three hundred (300) lines.
 In accordance with 37 CFR 1.96(c), a computer program listing of more than three hundred lines must be submitted as an appendix in text format.
-The computer program listing appendix may be submitted as a text file via EFS-Web or on compact disc conforming to the standards set forth in 37 CFR 1.96(c)(2).
-The computer program listing must be appropriately referenced in the specification (see 37 CFR 1.77(b)(5)).
-Accordingly, applicant is required to cancel the current computer program listing, file a computer program listing appendix as a text file via EFS-Web or on compact disc in compliance with 37 CFR 1.96(c), and insert an appropriate reference to the newly added computer program listing appendix at the beginning of the specification.
+The "Computer Program Listing Appendix" may be submitted as a text file via the USPTO patent electronic filing system or on a read-only optical disc conforming to the standards set forth in 37 CFR 1.96(c)(1).
+The "Computer Program Listing Appendix" must be appropriately referenced in the specification (see 37 CFR 1.77(b)(5)).
+Accordingly, applicant is required to cancel the current computer program listing, file a "Computer Program Listing Appendix" as a text file via the USPTO patent electronic filing system or on a read-only optical disc in compliance with 37 CFR 1.96(c), and insert an appropriate reference to the newly added "Computer Program Listing Appendix" at the beginning of the specification.